jkelowitt/t-builder/README.md

     * Takes in a title string as a required positional argument.

 * write_alpha_data
-    * Writes the pH and species predominances at the pH to a csv file.
+    * Writes the pH and species predominance at the pH to a csv file.
     * Takes in a title string as a required positional argument.

 ## TODO: